jamii/imp/diary.md

 ```

 It's a bit sketchy, because the Julia folks keep warning everyone that type inference is not stable/predictable and that runtime behaviour shouldn't depend on inference.
 But as far as I'm concerned, allocating ints on the stack vs making a bajillion heap allocations *is* important runtime behavior, so I'm *already* a hostage to type inference and/or manual assertions.
 Throwing an error on pushing to a weirdly typed array is much less annoying than trying to allocate 100gb of Int64 objects and crashing my machine.

+The actual implementation of this plan was simple enough, but the type inference really struggles with subqueries and I can't figure out why.
+A large part of the problem is that the generated code is pretty verbose, so it's really hard for me to work through the lowered, inferred ast and find problems.
+I think I'm going to abandon inference for now.
+I'll finish the rest of the bullet points, then clean up the compiler and then try inference again.